Dillweed Namespace Project · Governance Framework · Founding Phase

 Dillweed.com has been under continuous single-owner operation since 1997 — a 28-year provenance that establishes the domain as one of the longest-held independent namespace assets on the internet.
 This continuity of stewardship is foundational to the project's credibility and neutrality thesis.

-The Dillweed Namespace Project encompasses three specification documents and two deployable reference implementations:
+The Dillweed Namespace Project encompasses seven specification documents, one governance support protocol, and two deployable reference implementations.

 Supporting domain assets include dillweed.ai, dill.ai, dillclaw.ai, dillclaw.com, dillforge.ai, dillforge.com, and approximately 230 defensively registered related domains.
 Trademark coverage spans Classes 35, 41, and 42 in the United States.